Brave Little Tailor: Plot

 The giant, after getting poked in the nose with a pair of scissors, attempts to squash Mickey, but misses.
-Mickey lures the giant into reaching under his sleeves and quickly produces a needle and thread and binds the giant's limbs.
-He then lassos the giant's nose and pulls it up, preventing him from opening his eyes, before swinging around him and then tripping him.
-The giant falls down, landing with such force that a chunk of earth flies in the air and lands on his head, knocking him out.
-Mickey dusts his hands triumphantly.
+Mickey lures the giant into reaching under his sleeves and quickly produces a needle and thread and binds the giant's arms.
+He then lassos the giant's nose, pulls it up and ties it to his hair, preventing him from opening his eyes, before swinging around him and then tripping him.
+The giant falls down, crushing the ground where he lands and sending a chunk of earth into the air, that falls on his head and knocks him out.
+After a sigh of relief, Mickey dusts his hands triumphantly.

 Following the giant's defeat, an amusement park is built on the site of the battle.
 The carnival rides are powered, via a series of belts and gears connected to a windmill, by wind from the snoring giant, who is chained to the ground.
 The film ends with the king and a newly married Mickey and Minnie enjoying a ride on the carousel.